 Vacation homes are also quite difficult to finance.
 The lenders might demand a higher down payment and charge higher interest rates than your primary home.
 This is because if you get into financial difficulty, you’ll likely pay for your primary home first rather than a vacation home.
 Therefore, financing is difficult for vacation homes.

 When you’re going to buy a new property, primarily a vacation home, it is best to consider several factors that can significantly impact your purchasing decision.

 You’ll likely purchase a vacation home on a mortgage.
 Therefore, it is important to check for interest rates because they are the major determinant of demand for the household market.
 For example, if the interest rate increases, you’ll have to pay more mortgage interest payments.
 If you choose an adjustable-rate mortgage (ARM), there is a huge risk that your interest rate may increase significantly.
 Also, lenders offer mortgages at higher payments for vacation homes.
 Therefore, it is important to consider mortgage rates.

 Another important factor to consider is your budget.
 Will you be able to cover all the hefty costs?
 Does your income allow you to go ahead with the purchase?
+These 5 factors to consider before purchasing vacation homes.
 If you are affirmative with these questions, you can go ahead.
 Moreover, suppose your primary home is also on a mortgage.
-In that case, you have to decide to allocate your income for both the houses.
+In that case, you have to decide to allocate your income for both houses.
 Besides the mortgage cost, you have to look after any maintenance cost, utility expense, and insurance cost.

 If your vacation home is your residence, you are eligible for tax breaks and claim homeowner deductions: mortgage interest, real estate taxes, and casualty losses.
 However, if you rent your property, you’ll have to give tax on rental income, but you can deduct rental expenses from it.